• Guides

 Weather-Just the right temperature for riding when not in winter.

-Not much in the way of traffic
+Not much in the way of traffic-Cons

 Cobblestone roads are more common than I would like.